 What are the expectations of my daughter in History?

 Students will be set homework regularly which they are expected to complete to the best of their ability.
-Frequently they will take the form of exam-style questions which students are required to complete in order to develop their written technique.
+On occasion these homework tasks may take the form of independent research.
 Alongside this, students are expected to revisit and review the work they have completed in their workbooks in order to consolidate their learning and aid the development of their long-term recall.

 What should my daughter do if she feels she is struggling in History?